jensmeder/DarkLightning/README.md

 The basic procedure to open a connection between iOS/tvOS and OSX looks like this:

-1. Start a `JMMobileDevicePort` on a port on iOS/tvOS
+1. Start a `DevicePort` on a port on iOS/tvOS
 2. Discover the device on OSX
 3. Establish a connection to the previously defined port on iOS/tvOS